NOVEL-IN-PROGRESS

 "Come, we get there early and find something good for you 'fore the others pick things over."

 Severine nodded.
 From the door of the shed, Jane looked up to see if her lady was standing at the window up there.
 But her drapes were still pulled.
-Jane smiled and nodded to Severine and gestured toward the alley gate.
+Jane smiled and nodded to Severine and gestured toward the alley gate they would depart through.

 "What's the matter with your lady up there?"
 Severine asked once they were out of sight of the big house.

 "Miss Marie?
 Ain't nothin' wrong with that woman.
 She's just lazy as a sow pig, is all.
 I reckon she done had somebody come dump her chamber pot all her damned days.
-And let me tell you, them folks in the quarter they been sayin' she's a kept woman.
+And let me tell you, them folks in the quarter, they been sayin' she's a kept woman.
 Don't know, do I?
-But I sure ain't seen no man 'round.
+'Cause I sure ain't seen no man ever 'round.
 Nope.
-But she doin' fine whatever she doin', ain't she now?"
+But she doin' fine whatever she doin', ain't she now?
+And what else matters?"

-Jane's laugh was hearty from the gut, as though there was gravel down there but Severine began to wonder just how much gravel was in Jane's tales.
+Jane's laugh was hearty from the gut, as though there were gravel down there, but Severine had already begun to wonder just how much gravel might be in Jane's tales as well.

-"Then why you stay with her?"
+"Then why do you stay with her?"
 Severine asked.

 "Like I tol' you, she gots food.
-They brings something or 'nother by every other day or so, don't they now?
+They bring something or 'nother by every other day or so, don't they now?
 Yep, right through that back-alley gate they come with their wares."

 "What?
 Who does?"
 Severine had never heard of such a thing.
 "Who brings food by?"

-"Seems like you name it; that's all I gots to say.
+"Well, you name it; that's all I gots to say.
 She done got herself rich woman's accounts all over the Quarter, don't she?
 Yes, Ma'am.
-Grocer come by and leaves it on the table 'round dawn.
+Grocer come by and leaves it on the table around dawn.
 Miss Marie, she don't come down, so she don't even know what they brung and she don't care none.
 Well then, she hardly ever leave her room, do she?"

 Jane chuckled when Severine's stomach growled from hunger.